 If you would like to discuss possibilities of improvement, please call our Stormwater Engineer, Katherine Francesconi at (470) 395-7033 to schedule an on-site appointment.

 Prior to any building, please contact or submit a request for a permit from the Building Department.
 Land development changes the natural hydrologic system and forces water to find a new path from the earth to the atmosphere in response to the altered landscape.
 Impervious surfaces such as rooftops, driveways, streets, and parking lots contribute to stormwater runoff by preventing rainwater from soaking into the ground.
 These structures along with drainage systems including gutters, storm sewers, and lined channels can make flooding and erosion worse.

-To report illegal floodplain development, please call our building department at 678-691-1200.
+To report illegal floodplain development or to ask about permit requirements, please call our building department at 678-691-1200.